0xtf/xroot.org/xroot/content/contact.md

 style: page
 ---

-Best way to reach me is by using my first name `at 3coresec.com`.
+Best way to reach me is by using my first name `@` the domain you're visiting now.